DHTMLX/scheduler-docs/data/api/scheduler_dataprocessor.md

 @example:
-var dp = new scheduler.dataProcessor("php/update.php");
+var dp = new scheduler.DataProcessor("php/update.php");

 @template:	api_method
 @descr:
-You can find more information about dataProcessor, including its API [here](https://docs.dhtmlx.com/dataprocessor__index.html).
+You can find more information about DataProcessor, including its API [here](https://docs.dhtmlx.com/dataprocessor__index.html).

 @changelog:
 added in version 6.0